Particular/docs.particular.net/nservicebus/azure-service-bus/topologies/index.md

 The `ForwardingTopology` was introduced to take advantage of the broker nature of the Azure Service Bus and to leverage its native capabilities.
 It is the recommended option for new projects.

 Both topologies create a single input queue per endpoint and implement [Publish-Subscribe](/nservicebus/messaging/publish-subscribe/) mechanism.
-However, there is a significant difference in the way the mechanism is implemented.
+However, there is a significant difference in the way that mechanism is implemented.

-Starting from Version 7, no default topology is set by the Azure Service Bus transport.
+No default topology is set by the Azure Service Bus transport.
 Topology has to be explicitly configured using [configuration API](/nservicebus/azure-service-bus/configuration/full.md).

 ### Endpoint Oriented Topology